Sitona lepidus

 Distribution

-to Europe; to New Zealand in the early 1990s and now distributed throughout the North Island with potential to spread throughout the country.
+Native to Europe; introduced to New Zealand in the early 1990s and now distributed throughout the North Island with potential to spread throughout the country.
 Also present in North America.
 GBIF records indicate presence on Azores islands (Corvo, Faial, Flores, Graciosa, Pico).

 Seasonality

-In temperate regions, most occurs in September and October with a secondary period in early summer; hatching is largely confined to late spring and early summer.
+In temperate regions, most oviposition occurs in September and October with a secondary period in early summer; hatching is largely confined to late spring and early summer.
 Activity patterns are temperature-dependent.

 Diet